KazukiMaruo/2025_MINT/experiment/README.md

 ## Overview

-This repository contains numerosity stimuli and outlines the steps for the stimuli generation.
+This repository contains numerosity stimuli and outlines the steps for the experiment set up.
 The goal is to ensure transparency, reproducibility, and clarity of the experiment for all.

 ## Table of Contents